kpsill/InvestPal_FomoSapiens/README.md

 # InvestPal

 InvestPal is an advanced AI-powered investment advisor service.
 It leverages FastAPI for the backend, MongoDB for data persistence, and LangChain to integrate various Large Language Models (LLMs) like OpenAI, Google Gemini, and Anthropic.
-It also uses the Model Context Protocol (MCP) to access real-time investing data and tools.
+It also uses the Model Context Protocol (MCP) and [MarketDataMcpServer](https://github.com/OrestisStefanou/MarketDataMcpServer) to access real-time investing data and tools.

 ## Features